FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/data_archive_tool.md

 ### Archive data re-import

-`-The r 'option indicates that the data archive operation is performed, and the parameter is' [start block] [end block] ', where the end block will not be imported。`-The 'p' option indicates to import from rocksdb.
+The '-r' option indicates that the data archiving operation is performed.
+The parameter is' [start block] [end block] ', where the end block will not be imported。The '-p' option indicates to import from rocksdb.
 The parameter is the rocksdb path.
-If you need to import from TiKV, use the '--pd 'parameter。If the re-imported node is RocksDB, stop the node before re-importing.。An example operation is as follows:
+If you need to import from TiKV, use the '--pd' parameter。If the re-imported node is RocksDB, stop the node before re-importing。An example operation is as follows:

 ```bash
 # Archive [1,255)255 of which will not be archived, data archived to rocksdb, rocksdb path is. / archive